 I saw this as climbing the mountain/moving up in the world.
 I enjoyed being successful, but I wasn’t connected to my whole self.
 I wasn't being authentic, but I didn't even know it.
 I knew I was restless.

 I knew I wanted more...whatever that was!
-With this awareness, I had to adapt in order to take a different action.
+With this minimal awareness, I had to adapt in order to take a different action.
 I attended meditation retreats, practiced shamanism, went to the woods, did more therapy, and used fasting ceremonies to deepen my self-awareness.
 I felt more present to life and thought I was finally going to feel like I was a the top of the mountain.

-By my early 30's, I thought I was figuring it out.
+By my 30's, I thought I was figuring it out.
 LOL I studied 8 relationship programs and helped others with effective communication tools, how to navigate different personality traits and use conflict to build trust, and healthy boundaries for self care.
 I created a 5 hour relationship intensive to reveal blind spots and overcome the barriers that had built up.
 My private practice was thriving.

 I felt like such a fraud.